nyumed-judy-lab/Heckman-domain-generalization/README.md

 - [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper: Kahng, H., Do, H., & Zhong, J. Domain Generalization via Heckman-type Selection Models.
 In The Eleventh International Conference on Learning Representations.

 ## 1. Installation
 Please see requirements.txt, which presents the names and versions of all libraries that need to implement this repository.
-We mainly use the Pytorch backend libraries as follows:
+Please note that We mainly use the Pytorch backend libraries as follows:
 - torch==1.10.0
 - torchaudio==0.10.0
 - torchmetrics==0.11.1